lightern/rust/binaries/README.md

-In case you want to compile these programs yourself, you will find the source codes from root folder.
+In case you want to compile these programs yourself, you will find the source codes from the root folder.

 ## Skaalat